-Uncertainty bounds around UNAIDS estimates7
+Uncertainty bounds around UNAIDS estimates8

-The Spectrum software calculates uncertainty bounds around each estimate that define the range within which the true value (if it could be measured) lies.
-Narrow bounds indicate that an estimate is precise, and wide bounds indicate greater uncertainty regarding the estimate.
+The estimation software calculates uncertainty bounds around each estimate.
+These bounds define the range within which the true value lies.
+Narrow bounds indicate that an estimate is precise, while wide bounds indicate greater uncertainty regarding the estimate.

-In countries using HIV surveillance data, the quantity and source of the data available partly determine the precision of the estimates; countries with more HIV surveillance data have smaller ranges than countries with fewer surveillance data or smaller sample sizes.
-Countries in which a national population-based survey has been conducted generally have smaller ranges around estimates than countries in which such surveys have not been conducted.
-In countries using HIV case reporting and AIDS-related mortality data, the number of years of data and the magnitude of the cases reported or the number of AIDS-related deaths observed will contribute to determining the precision of the estimate.
+In countries using HIV surveillance data, the quantity and source of the data available partly determine the precision of the estimates: countries with more HIV surveillance data have smaller ranges than countries with less surveillance data or smaller sample sizes.
+Countries in which a national population-based survey has been conducted generally have smaller ranges around estimates than countries where such surveys have not been conducted.
+Countries producing subnational estimates at the provincial level have wider ranges.
+In countries using HIV case reporting and AIDS-related mortality data, the number of years of data and the magnitude of the cases reported or AIDS-related deaths observed will inform the precision of the estimate

-The number of assumptions required to arrive at the estimate also contributes to the extent of the ranges around the estimates: in brief, the more assumptions, the wider the uncertainty range, since each assumption introduces additional uncertainty.
-For example, the ranges around the estimates of adult HIV prevalence are smaller than those around the estimates of HIV incidence among children because the latter is based on prevalence among pregnant women and the probability of mother-to-child HIV transmission.
+The assumptions required to arrive at the estimates also contribute to the extent of the ranges around the estimates: in brief, the more assumptions, the wider the uncertainty range, since each assumption introduces additional uncertainties.
+For example, the ranges around the estimates of adult HIV prevalence are smaller than those around the estimates of HIV incidence among children, which require additional data on prevalence among pregnant women and the probability of mother-to-child HIV transmission with their own additional uncertainty.